 Have you been back to your study abroad location since your time abroad?

 Not yet, but I definitely will in my life time.
 Hopefully, more than once.

 Are you still in contact with other students or anyone you met during your time abroad?

 When I first got back, I met up with various groups of people I studied abroad with.
 I stay in contact with several people through social media, and have had my Aussie friend visit a couple of times — he’s come to LA and we hung out together in Nashville, TN visiting our other friend, and went to a music festival called Bonnaroo.
 My former roommate (also from the U.S.) and I are really good friends.
 We meet up about twice a year and go to concerts and music festivals.
 When I was still in University on the east coast we would meet up at least twice a month and see live music together.
 I considered his home in Philly my second east coast home.

-Are there any activities or traditions from your time abroad that you have continued back in the US?
+Are there any activities or traditions from your semester abroad in Australia that you have continued back in the US?